 So try sending postcards to your home address instead!

 Avoid the generic touristy ones and go for others able to evoke what you felt about a particular place or painting in the museum.
-When you get back home, you’ll have the mailbox full of your favourite travel memories!
+When you get back home, you’ll have the mailbox full of your favorite travel memories!

 If you take one particular object from each place you visit, you’ll soon end up with an enviable collection from all around the world.

 I collect magnets and postcards.
 Boring I know.
-I have a friend who collects shot glasses and another race medals (she runs 10K).
+I have a friend who collects shot glasses and other race medals (she runs 10K).
 But the best part is that you can collect virtually anything.
 Here are some suggestions:

 - Food – chocolates, salt, spices, etc

 This is as simple as choosing a wall back home and turn it into your personal wanderlust worship place.